 The internet is rife with misconceptions about auto insurance, and it’s easy to be confused by all the myths out there.
 Separating fact from fiction will help you make more informed decisions when shopping around for car insurance.
 Knowledge is power!
 Don’t let these common misconceptions get in the way of getting the best rates on your car insurance.

 No. This is one of those myths that has been around for a long time, but red cars do not cost more to insure than other colours.
 There is a misconception that red cars get in more accidents, but this isn’t true.
-While colour doesn’t factor in when insurers are calculating insurance premiums, the make, model and year of the vehicle will definitely affect your insurance rates.
+While colour doesn’t factor in when insurers calculate car insurance premiums, the make, model and year of the vehicle will definitely affect your insurance rates.

 This is a myth that needs to be busted.
 A two-door car is not more expensive to insure, since the number of doors and the car itself being a convertible does not factor into determining insurance rates.
 Your vehicle’s claims history, likelihood of theft, accident frequency, and repair/replacement costs, etc. are some of the factors that do play a role in calculating premiums.